6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 ISO 100-51200 has been added to the standard ISO range.

-To maintain image information and reduce noise, I get detailed Reproduction and Area-specific Noise Reduction methods.
+I get detailed Reproduction and Area-specific Noise Reduction methods to maintain image information and reduce noise.

 Because of the camera’s excellent performance in the mid-to-high sensitivity ranges, I can shoot at high ISO without fear of noise or image loss.

-The camera can shoot up to 10 frames per second in continuous burst mode and up to 8 frames per second in live-view mode, thanks to AF/AE tracking1.
+The camera can shoot up to 10 frames per second in continuous burst mode and 8 frames per second in live-view mode, thanks to AF/AE tracking1.

 With this camera, I can also shoot silently at 17 frames per second at ten frames per second with maximum resolution AF/AE tracking.